voku/session2db/README.md

         )
     );

-    // you can also use you own mysqli implementation via the "Db4Session"-interface,
+    // you can also use you own database implementation via the "Db4Session"-interface,
     // take a look at the "DbWrapper4Session"-class for a example
     $dbWrapper = new DbWrapper4Session($db);

+    // initialize "Session to DB"
-    $session = new Session2DB($dbWrapper);
+    new Session2DB(
+      'add_your_own_security_code_here', // security_code
+      '',                                // session_lifetime
+      false,                             // lock_to_user_agent
+      false,                             // lock_to_ip
+      1,                                 // gc_probability
+      1000,                              // gc_divisor
+      'session_data',                    // table_name
+      60,                                // lock_timeout
+      $dbWrapper                         // db (must implement the "Db4Session"-interface) );

     // from now on, use sessions as you would normally
     // this is why it is called a "drop-in replacement" :)